laurent-gauthier/usb-missile-launcher/README.md

       make
       ```

-5. Control the USB Missile Launcher from the command line:
+5. Control the USB Missile Launcher from the command line, as root:

       ```
       ./usb-missile-launcher -L